railwayapp/docs/src/docs/databases/bring-your-own-database.md

 One way we try to achieve this goal, is by providing four, one-click templates that provision some of the most popular databases out there ([PostgreSQL](/databases/postgresql), [MySQL](databases/mysql), [MongoDB](/databases/mongodb), & [Redis](/databases/redis)).

-But what about all the rest of the data storage options?
+But what about the rest of the data storage options?

 ## Database Options

-We know there are a lot of data storage options out there, designed to accommodate various needs, and we are pleased that our platform primitives are built to support any that best suit your system.
+We know that there are numerous data storage options designed to accommodate various needs, and we are pleased to support any one that best suits your system.
+Our platform primitives are built with flexibility in mind.

 ## Railway Primitives

-Using these primitive platform features, you can build any type of service you require, including databases -
+With these primitive platform features, you can build any type of service your system requires, including database services -

 ### Docker Images & Dockerfiles